Lezyne Pressure Drive Review

 Like all of the Lezyne pumps we tested, the Pressure Drive is very durable.
 The aluminum construction shrugs off corrosion, and the rubber caps prevent internal contamination.
 The thread-on valve connections do not have rubber bushings that can deteriorate with use, so they maintain an airtight seal almost indefinitely.
 Similar in durability is the Lezyne Road Drive, Topeak RaceRocket, and Silca Impero Ultimate.

-This pump retails for $45 and is a great value.
-However, the Lezyne Road Drive will also do a phenomenal job of inflating road bike tires, costing $5 more than the Pressure Drive it's our Editor's Choice for road bike tires.
+This pump retails for $50 and is a great value.
+However, the Lezyne Road Drive will also do a phenomenal job of inflating road bike tires and is our Editor's Choice for road bike tires.
 Alternatively, if you're on a super tight budget, the Pro Bike Tool costs $30 and wins our Best Bang for Your Buck award.

 The Pressure Drive is a great mini pump with intense high pressure pumping performance.
 It has been apart of the Lezyne lineup for a long time for good reason.
 If you want a longer pump, the Pressure Drive is also available in a medium length.